StarKRE/Elementary/README.md

     }
 }
 ```
-> [Using] - MyGame class is registered into Elementary Framework.
+> [Using] - MyGame class is registered into the framework.

-> Element - the base class in the framework.
+> Element - the base class.

-> IRootElement - MyGame class is created by the framework automatically.
+> IRootElement - MyGame class is created automatically.

 ### Play Unity
 The framework creates the root instance automatically.